robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     itemControl.valueChanges.subscribe(value => this.setMessage(itemControl));
     ```

-1. Then we need to create the setMessage function that will examine the item control and any errors if has with validation.
+Then we need to create the setMessage function that will examine the item control and any errors if has with validation.

+1. Add AbstractControl to the import statement for the @angular/forms like this example (you should already have the 1st 3 in the import list).
+The AbstractControl allows us to create a generic setMessage function to check which validation message to display since AbstractControl can refer to any input control.

+    ```TypeScript
+    import { FormGroup, FormBuilder, Validators, AbstractControl } from '@angular/forms';
+    ```

+1. Now we need to create a new function called setMessage that takes in an AbstractControl

     ```TypeScript
     setMessage(c: AbstractControl): void {